Things for students to remember at the start of a new academic year | News archive | KelaSkip to content

 If you are in upper secondary education, for example studying in an upper secondary school or an institute of vocational education, you can get financial aid for students.
 Here are some tips for handling your affairs with Kela.

 You can get financial aid for post-comprehensive school studies if you need financial assistance and study full-time.
 In addition, the total duration of your studies must be at least 2 months and you must make satisfactory progress with the studies.
+Financial aid for students consists of a study grant, a student loan and a housing supplement.

 Find out what kind of benefits you can get.